 Balance sheet total : Not more than £316,000

 Average number of employees : 10 employees or less

 Meanwhile, it is also pertinent to understand about Form CT600 here.
 A limited company pays tax on their profits, which is called Corporation Tax.
 The Company Tax return is a form CT600, but this is not usually submitted to HMRC on its own and has to submit all supporting documents, like company accounts etc.

 A limited company pays tax on their profits, which is called Corporation Tax.
 The tax is also applicable to a number of other organisations like societies, associations, clubs and charities.
-Profits from trading and investment income are liable to Corporation Tax, although dividend income is taxed in a different way.
+Profits from trading and investment income are liable to Corporation Tax, although dividend income is taxed differently.
 Capital Gains are also liable to Corporation Tax, but are known as chargeable gains.

-If the company is UK based, all profits will be taxed wherever they have originated in the world.
+If the company is UK based, all profits will be taxed wherever they originated.
 If the company is based overseas but trades through a branch or office in the UK, only the taxable profits in the UK will be liable to UK tax.

 DataTracks is a global leader in disclosure management and regulatory compliance software and services.
 Seven of the top 10 accounting firms and over 16,000 enterprises around the world trust our expertise that stems from 14+ years of experience.
 Operating across 24 countries, we have prepared over 172,000 compliance reports worldwide.
 DataTracks enables enterprises across geographies to file reports compliant with the standards of regulators like the HMRC (U.K.), Revenue (Ireland)SSM (Malaysia), ACRA (Singapore), ESMA, EBA and EIOPA (EU), , SEC (U.S.), MCA (India) and CIPC (South Africa).
 To know why financial accounting firms and enterprises world over prefer DataTracks, please visit www.datatracks.com